D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 8. Dr. Juri Romazanov, Forschungszentrum Jülich GmbH, Germany
 9. Dr. Kalle Heinola, IAEA, Austria

-It should be noted, that among those researchers are the director of ADAS (https://www.adas.ac.uk/), principal developers of SOLPS-ITER ([ITER press release](https://www.iter.org/node20687/iter-unveils-new-tool-plasma-edge-modelling-solps-iter)), ERO2.0, EIRENE ([EIRENE webpage](https://www.eirene.de/)) and YACORA ([YACORA online](https://www.yacora.de/)), representative of MCCC data production ([MCCC DB](https://www.mccc-db.org/)), long-term leader of EUROfusion AMNS activity, as well as the IAEA A&M Data Unit Head.
+It should be noted, that among those researchers are the director of ADAS (https://www.adas.ac.uk/), principal developers of SOLPS-ITER ([ITER press release](https://www.iter.org/node/20687/new-solps-iter-code-version-launched), [[Ref.]](https://www.jspf.or.jp/PFR/PFR_articles/pfr2016/pfr2016_11-1403102.html)), ERO2.0, EIRENE ([EIRENE webpage](https://www.eirene.de/)) and YACORA ([YACORA online](https://www.yacora.de/)), representative of MCCC data production ([MCCC DB](https://www.mccc-db.org/)), long-term leader of EUROfusion AMNS activity, as well as the [IAEA A&M Data Unit](https://amdis.iaea.org) Head.
 Thus this intitiative group (involving indirectly also further colleagues) has expertise covering data production, maintenance (databases) and utilization in fusion modelling.
 Naturally, this group is absolutely open to further extension by any relevant expert who shares its general view and is willing to contribute.

 ## 3. Purpose of this document